 Parameter Description Level Select the privilege level for the user here.
 The range is from 1 to 15.
 Password Type Select the password type for the user here.
 Options to choose from are: Plain Text - Specifies that the password will be in plain text.
-This is the default option.
-Encrypted - Specifies that the password will be encrypted based on SHA-1.
+Encrypted-SHA1 - Specifies that the password will be encrypted based on SHA-1.
 Encrypted-MD5 - Specifies that the password will be encrypted based on MD5.
+By default, the Plain Text option is used.
 Password Enter the password for the user account here.
-In the plain-text form, the password can be up to 32 characters long, is case-sensitive, and can contain spaces.
-In the encrypted form, the password must be 35 bytes long and is case-sensitive.
-In the encrypted MD5 form, the password must be 31 bytes long and is case-sensitive.
+In the plain-text form, the minimum strength of the password: Must contain 8 to 30 UTF-8 characters (Unicode hex range 0x0021-0x007e) Must include at least one uppercase and one lowercase alphabetical letter Must have at least one numerical digit Must include at least one special symbol Must consist of non-consecutive characters Must not be the same as the username Must not include the default login account and default IP address In the encrypted form, the password must be 35 bytes long and is case-sensitive.
+In the encrypted MD5 form, the password must be 31 bytes long and is casesensitive.